Contribution of the thermal mass to the chiral vortical effect and magnetobaryogenesis: Thermal mass

 \section{Thermal mass}

-It is known that in the symmetric phase, $T> T_{EW}$, the $SU_L(2)\times U_{Y}(1)$ symmetry is restored and the gauge bosons and fermions are all massless at tree level.
-However, at finite temperature, the pole of the fermion propagator no longer remains at $k^2=0$, where $k^\mu$ is the fermion four-momentum \cite{Weldon-1982}.
-Indeed, the particle acquires an effective thermal mass of order $T$ and, to a very good approximation, its dispersion relation becomes $E(k)\simeq\sqrt{{\vec k}^2+m(T)^2}$ \cite{Weldon-1982}.
-This is due to the particle propagation in the early Universe plasma and its interaction with other particles in the background at temperature $T$.
+It is known that in the symmetric phase, $T> T_{EW}$, the $\rm SU_L(2)\times U_{Y}(1)$ symmetry is restored and the gauge bosons and fermions are all massless at tree level.
+However, at finite temperature the pole of the fermion propagator no longer remains at $k^2=0$, where $k^\mu$ is the fermion four-momentum \cite{Weldon-1982}.
+Indeed, the particle acquires an effective thermal mass $m_r$ of order $T$ and, to a very good approximation, its dispersion relation becomes $E(k)\simeq\sqrt{{\vec k}^2+m_r(T)^2}$ \cite{Weldon-1982}.\footnote{We should emphasize that the nature of effective thermal mass is different from that of the ordinary mass.
+It has been shown that no term of the form $\bar{\psi}\psi$ is induced in the effective Lagrangian, and hence the $\textrm{SU}_{\textrm{L}}(2)$ gauge symmetry is preserved in the symmetric phase \cite{Weldon-1982}.} This is due to the particle propagation in the early Universe plasma and its interaction with other particles in the background at temperature $T$.
 The effective thermal masses for different chiralities and families are as follows \cite{Weldon-1982,Davidson-1994gn}: